ava-labs/precompile-evm/docs/releasing/README.md

     "v0.4.0": 39,
     ```

-    💁 If you are unsure about the RPC chain VM protocol version:
+    💁 If you are unsure about the RPC chain VM protocol version, set the version to `0`, for exampple `"v0.4.0": 0`, and then run:

-    1. Find the AvalancheGo version used in [go.mod](../../go.mod):

     ```bash
-        go list -m all | grep github.com/ava-labs/avalanchego | awk '{print $2}'
+    go test -run ^TestCompatibility$ github.com/ava-labs/precompile-evm/plugin
     ```

-        For example `v1.13.0`.
-    1. Refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/ava-labs/avalanchego/blob/main/version/compatibility.json) to find the RPC chain VM protocol version matching the AvalancheGo version we use here.
-In our case, we use an AvalancheGo version `v1.13.0`, so the RPC chain VM protocol version is `39`:

-        ```json
-        {
-            "39": [
-                "v1.12.2",
-                "v1.13.0"
-            ],
-        }
+    This will fail with an error similar to:

+    ```text
+    compatibility.json has precompile-evm version v0.4.0 stated as compatible with RPC chain VM protocol version 0 but AvalancheGo protocol version is 39
     ```

-    Finally, check the RPC chain VM protocol version compatibility is setup properly by running:
+    This message can help you figure out what the correct RPC chain VM protocol version (here `39`) has to be in compatibility.json for your current release.

-    ```bash
-    go test -run ^TestCompatibility$ github.com/ava-labs/precompile-evm/plugin
-    ```

 1. Specify the AvalancheGo compatibility in the [README.md relevant section](../../README.md#avalanchego-compatibility).
 For example we would add:

     ```text